Prospect Generator with Joint Venture Opportunities

 This profile is part of a paid investor education campaign.*

-Commander Resources Ltd. (TSXV:CMD) is a resource company that was founded in 1989 and operates under a prospect generator model.
-The company has developed a portfolio filled with joint venture opportunities, exploration projects, royalties and investments across Canada.
+Commander Resources Ltd. (TSXV:CMD) is a resource company that was founded in 1989 and operates under the prospect generator model.
+The company has developed a portfolio filled with joint venture opportunities, exploration projects, royalties and investments across Canada and Mexico.

-Commander Resources has diversified royalty and property portfolio throughout Canada, that includes gold, copper, zinc, nickel and cobalt projects.
+Commander Resources has a diversified royalty and property portfolio throughout Canada and Mexico that includes gold, copper, zinc, nickel and cobalt projects.
 This includes eight properties that are available for option.
-Over the course of 2017, the company announced three option/joint ventures with $2.5 million in partner funded exploration.
+Over the course of 2017, the company announced three option/joint ventures with $2.5 million in partner-funded exploration.
+Partner funded exploration in 2018 was $1,200,000.

 Over the course of its operations, Commander Resources has been partnered with several mining companies such as Anglogold Ashanti Ltd. (NYSE:AU,ASX:AGG), Teck Resources Ltd (TSX:TECK.A), Imperial Metals Corporation (TSX:III), Aston Bay Holdings (TSXV:BAY), Maritime Resources Corp.
 (TSXV:MAE) and others, illustrating its strong connections to the mining community – a critical requirement when seeking partners.

-Commander Resources also owns approximately eight percent of Maritime Resources, which is planning to re-open the past-producing Hammerdown mine within the next three years and in which the company owns a 2 percent NSR on the project.
+Commander Resources also owns approximately 2 percent of Maritime Resources, a company planning to re-open the past-producing Hammerdown mine within the next three years, where the company also owns a two percent NSR on the project.
 Maritime released a prefeasibility study in 2017, which indicated an after-tax NPV (eight percent) of $44.2 million, after-tax IRR of 46.8 percent and a mine life of five years with an annual production of 35,000 ounces.
-The project proven and probable reserves of 179,400 ounces, measured and indicated resources of 315,000 ounces and an inferred resource of 376,800 ounces of gold.
+The project boasts proven and probable reserves of 179,400 ounces, measured and indicated resources of 315,000 ounces and an inferred resource of 376,800 ounces of gold.

 One of Commander Resources’ primary projects is the South Voisey’s Bay nickel-copper-cobalt project property in Labrador, which is being developed as part of a joint venture with Fjordland Exploration (TSXV:FEX) and High Power Exploration.
 The project sits 85 kilometers south of Vale’s (NYSE:VALE) Voisey’s Bay mine, a major nickel and cobalt producer.

-- Equity Holdings in Maritime Resources and Aston Bay Holdings
+- Equity holdings in Maritime Resources and Aston Bay Holdings amongst others

-- 8 royalties covering near term production to exploration stage properties
+- Eight royalties covering near term production to exploration stage properties

 - Proprietary exploration database from UMEX (Union Miniere)